The submitted entries under assessment by the jury in the second stage of the architectural competition are:

 June 2013 marked the beginning of a two-stage architectural competition to design the building that will become the Nobel Center – the new home of the Nobel Prize in Stockholm.
 Eleven prominent architects from eight countries participated from start.
 In November three proposals were selected to be further developed during the second stage of the competition.
 These are now under assessment by the jury until April 2014, when a winning proposal will be announced.

 In its assessment work during the first stage of the competition, the jury attached great importance to the building’s adaptation to the surrounding cityscape and cultural environment, as well as how the external design fits together with the Nobel Prize and the identity of Nobel activities.

-Read the Statement of the Jury on all competition entries in its entirety (pdf):
+Read the Statement of the Jury after the first stage of the competition (pdf):

 Read more about the competition process, architects and jury members